standardmodelbio/smb-biopan-utils/README.md

 # smb-biopan-utils

-SMB-BioPAN Utils contains a set of helper functions for processing and integrating arbitary biomedical modality with SMB's Foundational Model.
-As of now, it supports CT and ECG (coming soon) data processing.
+SMB-BioPAN Utils contains a set of helper functions for processing and integrating arbitrary biomedical modality with SMB's Foundational Model.
+It supports CT imaging, ECG (coming soon), and EHR data processing.

 ## Install